MathildeFogPerez/manuscript-bnab-foglierini/README.md

 ### SUMMARY ###

 We have made available here a series of scripts to process scBCR sequencing data coming from HIV-1 immune donors in order to find BnAb in their repertoires.
-The scripts are primarily intended as reference for manuscript "###TOADD###" rather than a stand-alone application.
+The scripts are primarily intended as reference for manuscript "Automatic identification of HIV-1 bnAbs by machine learning " rather than a stand-alone application.

 Raw data of paired BCRs coming from HIV immune donors are available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE229123